austinbeaulier/Pocket-Runner/README.md

 # 🏃 Pocket Runner

-> Turn your iPhone into a motion tracker for PC VR and desktop gaming — jog in place in the real world to move your character forward in-game.
+> Turn your iPhone into a motion tracker for PC desktop gaming — jog in place in the real world to move your character forward in-game.

 ---